India follows ideals of Sikh gurus, never posed threat to any country: PM Modi

-According to a PMO release, the programme is being organised by the central government in collaboration with the Delhi Sikh Gurdwara Management Committee.
+According to a PMO release, that the programme is being organised by the central government in collaboration with the Delhi Sikh Gurdwara Management Committee.

 During the two-day event, which began on Wednesday, ragis and children from different parts of the country will participate in 'Shabad Kirtan'.
 There will also be a grand light and sound show depicting the life of the Sikh guru.